Dual-Iron/RwModLoader/README.md

 ## Where get?
 To install Realm, go to the [releases](https://github.com/Dual-Iron/RwModLoader/releases/latest) page.

+Note that you shouldn't keep anything precious in the BepInEx folders—they'll get wiped whenever Realm is installed or updated.

 **Do not** use Realm and BlepOutIn (BOI) concurrently.
 Additionally, while Realm can auto-update itself, it doesn't support AutoUpdate for mods yet.
 That's coming soon™.

 ## Resources